 The Op.
-30 Postlude in A Major is a stand alone 4 voice fugue written in quadruple counterpoint with 3 countersubjects maintained throughout (photo).
+30 Postlude in A Major is a stand alone 4-voice fugue written in quadruple counterpoint with 3 countersubjects maintained throughout (photo).

-During the episodes separating the entries the outer voices (soprano and bass) are silent as the inner voices (alto and tenor) carry the music forward; these episodes are all of uniform length and constructed using fragments of the subject, countersubjects, their inversions, or by means of sequences.
+In the episodes separating the entries the outer voices (soprano and bass) are silent as the inner voices (alto and tenor) carry the music forward; these episodes are all of uniform length and constructed using fragments of the subject, countersubjects, their inversions, or by means of sequences.

 The final entry in the home key, following many examples left to us by J.S.
 Bach, places the subject in the bottom octave of the pedals.